DogepartyXDP/Documentation/Installation/federated_node.md

 For example:
 ```
 # install a base configuration for the master branch
-fednode install base master
+dogenode install base master

 # install a full configuration for the develop branch
-fednode install full develop
+dogenode install full develop
 ```
 In some cases (slow host, limited bandwidth), you may experience a failure to install due to download timeouts which happen because of network unstability.
 In that case consider changing Docker's `max-concurrent-downloads` value to 1 or 2 from default 3.
 To do that create a custom `/etc/docker/daemon.json` daemon options file and restart Docker service.

 As mentioned earlier, the install script may stop if ports used by Federated Node services are used by other applications.
 While it is not recommended to run Federated Node alongside production services, small changes can make the evaluation of Federated Node easier.
 For example you may change ports used by existing applications (or disable said applications) or run Federated Node inside of a virtual machine.

-For example, the original mongodb can be reconfigured to listen on port 28018 and counterblock's mongodb can use the default port 27017.
+For example, the original mongodb can be reconfigured to listen on port 28018 and dogeblock's mongodb can use the default port 27017.
 The Federated Node install script makes it possible to specify the interface used by its mongodb container (example below), but it currently does not have the ability to do this for other services or get around port conflicts.

 ```
-fednode install --mongodb-interface 127.0.0.2 counterblock master
+dogenode install --mongodb-interface 127.0.0.2 dogeblock master
 ```

 **Wait for initial sync**

 After installation, the services will be automatically started.
 To check the status, issue:
 ```
-fednode ps
+dogenode ps
 ```

-If you have existing instances of Bitcoin Core (either mainnet or testnet), at this point you could stop all services listed in `fednode ps` output, change configuration files (of counterparty and counterblock, for example) and point them to your existing Bitcoin Core.
+If you have existing instances of Dogecoin Core (either mainnet or testnet), at this point you could stop all services listed in `dogenode ps` output, change configuration files (of dogeparty and dogeblock, for example) and point them to your existing Dogecoin Core.
 Configuration files can be found in various service directories located under federatednode/config.

 Once the containers are installed and running, keep in mind that it will take some time for `bitcoind` to download the blockchain data.
-Once this is done, `counterparty-server` will fully start and sync, followed by `counterblock` (if in use).
+Once this is done, `dogeparty-server` will fully start and sync, followed by `dogeblock` (if in use).
 At that point, the server will be usable.

-You may check the sync status by tailing the appropriate service logs, e.g. for Bitcoin Core and Counterparty server on mainnet:
+You may check the sync status by tailing the appropriate service logs, e.g. for Dogecoin Core and Dogeparty server on mainnet:
 ```
-fednode tail bitcoin
+dogenode tail bitcoin
-fednode tail counterparty
+dogenode tail dogeparty
 ```

 <a name="accessing"></a>**Access the system**

 Once running, the system listens on the following ports:

-* `counterparty-server`: 4000/tcp (mainnet), 14000/tcp (testnet)
+* `dogeparty-server`: 4000/tcp (mainnet), 14000/tcp (testnet)
-* `counterblock`: 4001/tcp (mainnet), 14001/tcp (testnet)
+* `dogeblock`: 4001/tcp (mainnet), 14001/tcp (testnet)

-For `counterparty-server`, use RPC username `rpc` and default password `rpc`.
+For `dogeparty-server`, use RPC username `rpc` and default password `rpc`.

-If `counterwallet` is installed, access to the following URLs will be possible:
+If `dogewallet` is installed, access to the following URLs will be possible:

 * `http://<host>/` — directs to `https`
 * `https://<host>/` - main production URL (uses minified JS/CSS)